 Mr. Martin is a member of the American Bar Association and its Section of Litigation, where he has served in various leadership positions, and co-chaired the 2012 annual meeting in Chicago.
 Mr. Martin was appointed by the Illinois Supreme Court to the Committee on Character and Fitness.
 He is also a member of the Illinois State Bar Association.
 He serves the Firm as a member of its Policy Committee.

-Mr. Martin is consistently recognized by Illinois Super Lawyers, in its Business Litigation practice area, and by members of the Leading Lawyers Network for Commercial Litigation.
-In 2009, members of the Leading Lawyers Network named him one of the “Top 100 Business Lawyers in Illinois,” and he was profiled in its Leading Lawyers Magazine.
+Mr. Martin is consistently recognized by Chambers USA (Litigation: General Commercial), Illinois Super Lawyers (Business Litigation), and by members of the Leading Lawyers Network (Commercial Litigation).
+In 2015, Mr. Martin was included in Chicago Magazine’s “Power 100,” a list of the city’s most powerful people.
 In 2011, he received the Judge Learned Hand Human Relations Award from the American Jewish Committee, for his extraordinary professional accomplishments and dedication to philanthropic and civic endeavors.
 Mr. Martin has been recognized as one of the nation’s 40 most promising young lawyers by the National Law Journal; was named one of “40 Illinois Attorneys Under 40 to Watch” by the Law Bulletin Publishing Company; and, in 2002, was selected by Crain’s Chicago Business magazine as one of its “40 Under Forty,” an honor reserved for leading Chicago “up-and-comers” in the fields of business, government and the arts.

 Mr. Martin is a frequent speaker on a variety of legal topics, and he has served as Co-Chair of The American Lawyer, National Law Journal and Corporate Counsel Magazine’s annual Litigation Summit conferences.
 He writes and publishes extensively on numerous substantive areas of law, including antitrust, attorney-client privilege, fiduciary duties under federal securities, retirement law, employee relations, class actions, and managing complex litigation.